juho05/crossonic/README.md

 - Podcasts
 - Chat

-## Supported platforms

-**regularly tested**
-- Linux
-- Android

-**infrequently tested**
-- macOS
-- Windows

-**not tested but should work**
-- iOS

-**some limitations**
-- Web
-  - no gapless playback (not supported by web APIs)
-  - Safari playback randomly stops when streaming transcoded media
-  - slow image loading
-  - (significantly) worse performance than native

 ## Installation

-*To update an existing installation just repeat the installation instructions again for the new version.*
+**Update old version:** *Starting with `v0.1.0` the app is able to update itself on most platforms.
+Otherwise, just repeat the installation instructions again for the new version.*

 **Make sure that you fully exit Crossonic before trying to install a new version**.